Britta Böhler: Lawyer

-In 1985, she became a lawyer in Munich.
+In 1985, Böhler became a lawyer in Munich.
 She also was a referendar, (a type of associate in a law office) and PhD candidate in law.
 In 1989, she became a lawyer at the law firm Peat Marwick in Frankfurt am Main, working mainly in corporate law.
 In 1991, she moved to Amsterdam, where she was employed at Loeff Claeys Verbeke (now Loyens & Loeff).
 In 1992, Böhler received a PhD in law from Albert-Ludwigs Universität: having written a thesis on the legal philosopher, Gerhart Husserl: Leben und Werk (Life and Work).

 In 1994, she served as an observer at the South African general elections, the first elections after the dismantling of Apartheid.
 South Africa and its people left a strong impression on Böhler and led her to politicize her practice of law.
 Between 1994 and 1995 she was a lawyer at Van den Biessen en Prakke, a left wing law firm.
 In 1995, she became a partner at Böhler Franken Koppe Wijngaarden, a law firm that works on "the border between politics and law", where she specialized in international law and human rights.

 There, she worked on several political cases.
 These are cases in which, according to Böhler, the case is about more than the hearing of the trial of a crime, where the political aspect, the history and the motivation of the client matter.
 Böhler defended Kurdistan Workers' Party (PKK) leader Abdullah Öcalan in 1999, and was described by the Turkish authorities as a PKK militant and expelled from Turkey.
 She also defended Volkert van der Graaf, the murderer of Pim Fortuyn, since 2002 and represented people who did not want Jorge Zorreguieta to attend the marriage of his daughter Máxima Zorreguieta and crown prince Willem-Alexander.
 In 2005, she defended Samir Azzouz, member of the Hofstadgroep.
 She also was legal counsel for Ayaan Hirsi Ali during the crisis about her nationality.

 Böhler has received several awards for her work, including the Dean Award for best lawyer in Amsterdam in 2003 and the Clara Wichmann prize in 2005.
 In 2003 she appeared on the program "Zomergasten", a 4-hour marathon interview.

 In addition to her work as a lawyer, Böhler also held several positions in civil society.
 Between 1994 and 1999, she was secretary of Greenpeace Netherlands, between 2002 and 2003, she was chair.
 Between 1995 and 2003, she was a member of the board of Lawyers for Lawyers.
 She is currently a lawyer at Prakken d'Oliveira Human Rights Lawyers.